ServerMonkey/vmh/README.md

 Config file is in /etc/vmh.conf
 Open the default config file for more information.

+To create all required folders and set correct file permissions run:
+`sudo vmh init`
+This can be useful if you want to set up environment files before you have run vmh for the first time.

 ## ACTION

 Use the `<action>` variable to manipulate domains in different ways.